spgennard/vscode_cobol/README.md

 NOTE: Problem matchers can be stacked in your task definition.
 It is recommended that any "-copybook", "-info", "-note" and similar problem matcher are included before problem matchers without this suffix.

-## Remote development using containers
+## Remote development using dev containers

 If your main development is Micro Focus Visual COBOL/Enterprise Developer you may have access to base images that provide the compiler and its tools.